MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 az account list-locations -o table
 ```

 10. In the output, find the **Name** value that corresponds with the location of your resource group (for example, for *East US* the corresponding name is *eastus*).

+>**Important**: Record the **Name** value and use it in Step 12.

-11. In the **setup.cmd** script, observe the command line input **rem** commands.
+11. In the **setup.cmd** script, review the **rem** commands.
 These comments outline the program the script will run.

-12. In the **setup.cmd** script, modify the **subscription_id**, **resource_group**, and **location** variable declarations with the appropriate values for the subscription, resource group, and location where you deployed the Form Recognizer resource.
+12. In the **setup.cmd** script, modify the **subscription_id**, **resource_group**, and **location** variable declarations with the appropriate values for the subscription, resource group, and location name where you deployed the Form Recognizer resource.
+Then **save** your changes.

     Leave the **expiry_date** variable as it is for the exercise.
 This variable is used when generating the Shared Access Signature (SAS) URI.
 In practice, you will want to set an appropriate expiry date for your SAS.
 You can learn more about SAS [here](https://docs.microsoft.com/azure/storage/common/storage-sas-overview#how-a-shared-access-signature-works).

-Then **save** your changes.

 13. In the terminal for the **21-custom-form** folder, enter the following command to run the script: